omgwtfgames/csg.cs/README.md

 csg.cs
 ======

+**NOTE:** Don't get too excited.
+This doesn't work very well at present (see Issues & TODOs).
+But feel free to try it, maybe even make it better.

 Constructive Solid Geometry (CSG) for Unity in C#

 Direct port of https://github.com/timknip/csg.as (Actionscript 3) to C# / Unity.